Democrats wrestle with how to quit an acquitted Trump

 “It is important that we find out some of the things that the former president may have been involved in that really hurt our country,” said Rep. Val Demings (D-Fla.), who served as an impeachment manager during Trump's first trial and wants to continue active oversight of his departed administration.
 “We’re trying to set America up for success.”

-Speaker Nancy Pelosi explicitly ruled out censure during a post-acquittal press conference Saturday, saying it would let "cowardly senators" who didn't vote to convict "off the hook."
+Speaker Nancy Pelosi explicitly ruled out censure during a post-acquittal news conference Saturday, saying it would let "cowardly senators" who didn't vote to convict "off the hook."

 "Censure is a slap in the face of the Constitution," Pelosi said.
 “We censure people for using stationary for the wrong purpose.
 We don’t censure people for inciting an insurrection that kills people in the Capitol.”